Compare Merchant Cash Advance Quotes

 Do you need a Merchant Cash Advance?

-1. Agreement between the business and the funder
+1. Agreement between the business and provider

-2. Flexible repayment based on sales
+2. Flexible repayment schedule

 Repayment is structured to be flexible and linked to the business’s actual revenue.
 A fixed percentage, often ranging from 10% to 20% of daily or weekly sales, is automatically deducted and sent to the funder.
 This percentage is called the holdback rate.